dotnet/csharplang/proposals/top-level-statements.md

 There's a certain amount of boilerplate surrounding even the simplest of programs because of the need for an explicit `Main` method.
 This seems to get in the way of language learning and program clarity.
-The primary goal of the feature therefore is to allow C# programs without unnecessary boilerplate around them, for the sake of learners and the clarity of code.
+The primary goal of the feature, therefore, is to allow C# programs without unnecessary boilerplate around them, for the sake of learners and the clarity of code.